top of page

 Do you see in yourself sometimes a tendency to look at other people’s behavior in a negative way, when there might be a more positive way to think about it?
 How can we train ourselves to be more generous in how we view other people’s actions and intentions?

 Lazarus’s tomb was above ground, which was the norm in Jesus’s time – a cave cut out of rock.
-If you would like to see what Lazarus’s tomb might have been like, you can view this video of a tour group visiting the site that has been considered the site of Lazarus’s tomb since at least the 4th century.
+If you would like to see what Lazarus’s tomb might have been like, you can view this video of a tour group visiting the site that people have considered to be the site of Lazarus’s tomb since at least the 4th century.
 It is in the town of al-Eizariya in Palestine, not far from Jerusalem, where Bethany was in Jesus’s time (Hyman).
 We have no way of knowing whether this was actually Lazarus’s tomb, but it can help us visualize it.

 They came to the tomb, which was a cave with a stone rolled across the entrance.
 Jesus told them to take away the stone.
 Martha doesn’t understand what is about to happen and objects.
 What does she say (verse 39)?

 Note that even if Jesus had come immediately when he received word that Lazarus was ill, Lazarus would still have been dead for two days when Jesus arrived, since he only waited two days before coming.
-However, the rabbis would have been even more convinced that Lazarus was dead after 4 days, and the smell of the decomposing body would be further proof that Lazarus was not just in a swoon.
+However, 4 days was long enough that the rabbis would be very convinced that Lazarus really had been dead and not just in a swoon.

 Jesus responds (verse 40), “Did I not tell you that if you would believe you will see the glory of God?”
-Jesus had said back in verse 4 that Lazarus’s illness will bring glory to God.
-If this brings glory to God, why doesn’t God raise people from the dead all the time?
+Raising Lazarus obviously brings glory to God.
+What about when people are not raised from the dead?
+How can we bring glory to God by the way we accept death?

 What does Jesus say to God in verses 41-42?
 What do his words say to you?

 When Jesus cries out, “Lazarus, come out,” Lazarus does come out.
 How do you think Martha and Mary felt when this happened?
 How do you think the other people who were there felt?
 How do you think Lazarus felt?
-How do you think Jesus felt?
+How do you think Jesus felt, knowing that his own death is coming soon?

 In 1 Thessalonians 4:16, Paul says that when Jesus returns at the end of time, he will descend from heaven with a loud cry of command, and the dead shall be raised.
-When he cries out here, it might be considered a foreshadowing of that final shout at the end of time.
+When he cries out to Lazarus to come out, it might be considered a foreshadowing of that final shout at the end of time.

 Jesus doesn’t unbind Lazarus himself.
 He lets others do that.
-How is Jesus still using us today to unbind others?
+How is Jesus still using us today to unbind others and help them find freedom?

 How does Jesus want to bring his resurrection life into your life today?